-For more information about these courses, to view the schedule or to register use the contact information posted above.
+For more information about these courses, view the schedule or to register using the contact information posted above.

-What Will I Learn in a First Aid Course?
+What Will I Learn in a Victoria First Aid Course?

-Participants that enrol in standard two day training will learn about the following topics:
+Participants that enroll in standard two-day training will learn about the following topics: